I have to Choose between Patagonia and Galapagos during my trip this summer (July-August) since I do not have the time or money to do both.

 - Torres Del Paine enjoys sort of a microclimate, which provoces slightly warmer than the rest of southern Patagonia.
 During the day in july 2006, we had temperatures of 12 ° C in the Sun, but of course at night the temperature dropped to around -10 ° C.

 - Most part of the the W-circuit is at sea level, so snow accumulation is very low to non-existant. over 6 years agoAnswered by Galapagos Esperanza via WorldNomads.com

 I think both places are worth seeing, however two things to consider:

 The Galapagos are one of a kind.
 You will not find another place like it on Earth, nd the connection wtih the animals is incredible.

 If you go to the galapagos, plan to do it on a cruise, you see MUCH more.
-If your budget didn't include the cruise, you might want to postpone to a later trip where you can get a boat. :) about 6 years ago
+If your budget didn't include the cruise, you might want to postpone to a later trip where you can get a boat. :) over 6 years ago